awsdocs/amazon-rds-user-guide/doc_source/CHAP_MySQL.md

 ## Known issues and limitations for MySQL on Amazon RDS<a name="MySQL.Concepts.KnownIssuesAndLimitations"></a>

 There are some known issues and limitations for working with MySQL on Amazon RDS\.
 For more information, see [Known issues and limitations for MySQL on Amazon RDS](MySQL.KnownIssuesAndLimitations.md)\.

+## Deprecated MySQL on Amazon RDS versions<a name="MySQL.Concepts.DeprecatedVersions"></a>

+MySQL on Amazon RDS version 5\.1 is deprecated\.

+For information about the Amazon RDS deprecation policy for MySQL, see [Amazon RDS FAQs](http://aws.amazon.com/rds/faqs/)\.